nla-group/classix/README.md

 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/NoneBert.png width=600 />

-The table below indicates group information of Bert, the ``Coordinates`` corresponds to the coordinates of starting points for the group, the values are normalized associated with the sorting way we choose (here is ``sorting='pca'``).
+The table below shows information about the data point 'Bert', the group it belongs to, and the ``Coordinates`` of the starting point of that group.

 ```
 ----------------------------------------